Saturday, February 8, 2020, at 7:00 pm, at Rancho Campana Performing Arts Center, at 4235 Mar Vista Dr, Camarillo, CA 93010.

 Shostakovitch Piano Concerto No. 2, Dmitri Shostakovitch, 1st movement

-Manas Khatore will be a junior at Newbury Park High School for the 2019-2020 school year.
-He has been playing piano for as long as he can remember, taking his first lessons at age 5.
-Since then, Manas has earned several achievements through hard work and dedication at the piano bench.
+Manas Khatore is currently a junior at Newbury Park High School.
+He has been playing piano for as long as he can remember, studying with Noelle Tinturin since the age of 7.
+Manas has earned several achievements through hard work and dedication at the piano bench.
 In 2018, he passed Certificate of Merit’s Level 10 exam, the highest level in the program.
 Additionally, he has participated in the Complete Works Audition for the Southern California Junior Bach Festival and has won awards in several local competitions, including the Pleasant Valley-Ventura County MTAC Branch Competition.
-Outside of piano, Manas is an award winning lawyer in his mock trial program, as well as a journalist for the NPHS Panther Prowler.
-He is passionate and hardworking in everything he does.
+Manas also enjoys playing and performing in chamber groups, creating music with other passionate students.
+Outside of piano, Manas is an award-winning lawyer in the Ventura County Mock Trial program, as well as a journalist for the NPHS Panther Prowler.
+He enjoys Bollywood dance and performs annually as a part of the charitable India Friends Association.
+This will be his first time performing with an orchestra, and he would like to thank his teachers, family, and friends for the endless support.

 Violin Concerto No. 3, Opus 61 by Camille St. Säens